Phil Wickham: Albums

-Wickham began a full-time music career by touring California and recording his first album, Give You My World, in 2003; after that release, Wickham signed with Simple Records.
+Wickham began a full-time music career by touring California and recording his first album, Give You My World, in 2003.
+After that release Wickham signed with Simple Records.
 Wickham released his self-titled label debut in 2006.
 Wickham's second release with Simple/INO Records, Cannons, was released in 2007.
-Cannons was partly inspired by cannon explosions and C. S. Lewis' book The Voyage of the Dawn Treader from The Chronicles of Narnia series.
-Wickham stated in an interview with ChristianityToday.com that the album is "about how the universe is exploding with the glory of God, and how we are compelled to join in with its song."
+Cannons was partly inspired by cannon explosions and C. S. Lewis' book, The Voyage of the Dawn Treader from The Chronicles of Narnia series.
+Wickham stated in an interview with ChristianityToday.com, "The album is about how the universe is exploding with the glory of God, and we are compelled to join in with its song."
 The 10th track from Cannons, "Jesus Lord of Heaven", has been translated into seven different languages.
-On August 8, 2008, Wickham released a live worship album, Singalong, recorded at Solid Rock Church in Portland, Oregon, with 3,000 present.
+On August 8, 2008, Wickham released a live worship album, Singalong, recorded at Solid Rock Church in Portland, Oregon with 3,000 in attendance.
 The album was released as a free download, only available from his website, and received over 8,000 downloads within a week of being released.
 After the release of Singalong, his self-titled album hit No. 25 on iTunes Store Top Christian Albums sales, two years after its initial release.

 Heaven & Earth, Wickham's third studio album, was released on November 17, 2009.
-Wickham's Christmas album Songs for Christmas was released as a digital download available on his website on October 29, 2010.
+His Christmas album Songs for Christmas was released as a digital download available on his website on October 29, 2010.
 Wickham's fourth full-length studio album, Response, was released on October 4, 2011.
 On October 30, 2012, Phil Wickham released his second live acoustic album, Singalong 2.
 The Ascension, Wickham's fifth studio album, was released on September 24, 2013.
 The album peaked at No. 39 on the Billboard 200, making it Wickham's highest charting album on the chart.
 The lead single off of this album, "This is Amazing Grace", became No. 1 on the 2014 year-end Christian Airplay Songs chart.